-If you’re searching for an intimate and detailed way to gain a better understanding of the history and wealth flowing out of Virginia City in the 1860s, the Mackay Mansion is a good place to start.
-Visitors will be delighted to explore this impressively preserved slice of Nevada history, as the tour extends through the large reception area known as the Grand Parlor, up the original wooden staircase, through John Mackay’s bedroom, into the children’s bedrooms, past the original bathroom, near the dining room and onto the grounds.
-The Mackay Mansion, along with the rest of Virginia City’s Historic District, was added to the National Historic Landmark in 1961 and is open for tours and weddings year round.
-With its beautifully preserved relics and century-old ambiance, a tour of the historically significant Mackay mansion offers an outstanding look into Nevada’s past.
+If you’re searching for an intimate and detailed way to gain a better understanding of the history and wealth flowing out of Virginia City in the 1860s, the Mackay Mansion Museum is a great place to start.
+Visitors will be delighted to explore this impressively preserved slice of Nevada history, with a tour that extends through the large reception area known as the Grand Parlor, up the original wooden staircase, through John Mackay’s bedroom, into the children’s bedrooms, past the original bathroom, near the dining room, and onto the grounds.
+The Mackay Manor, along with the rest of Virginia City’s Historic District, was added to the National Historic Landmark in 1961 and is open for tours and weddings year-round.

-This stunning abode was built in 1859, the same year they struck silver in what would later become the Comstock Lode….just 5 years before Nevada became an actual state.
-Interestingly enough, William Randolph Hearst’s father, George Hearst, built the mansion and later sold it to John Mackay, otherwise known as one of the four Silver Kings and the richest man to come out of the Comstock with over $1M in assets.
+This stunning structure was built in 1859, the same year they struck silver in what would later become the Comstock Lode, and just five years before Nevada became an actual state.
+Interestingly enough, William Randolph Hearst’s father, George Hearst, built the mansion and later sold it to John Mackay, otherwise known as one of the four Silver Kings and the richest man to come out of the Comstock with over $1M in assets—in those days.
 One of the other Silver Kings, James Fair, also had a bedroom in the home for a brief time, along with Mackay’s wife and children.

-When partaking in this fascinating tour, don’t be surprised to see original furnishings throughout the mansion.
-Some of the mansions impressive artifacts include the Grand Parlor’s maroon upholstered seat, circa 1868, a gold plated chandelier, and a staircase made from a single piece of timber that stretches from the first floor to the third.
+While you’re on the tour, keep an eye out for original furniture throughout the mansion.
+Some of the mansion’s most impressive artifacts include the Grand Parlor’s maroon upholstered seat, circa 1868, a gold plated chandelier, and a staircase made from a single piece of timber that stretches from the first floor to the third.
 Be sure to keep an eye out for dolls dating back to the 1850s, and even a rocking horse from the Civil War era.

 Otherworldly experts suspect that the Mackay Mansion is a ghoulish melting pot of sorts, “infested” with a multitude of Virginia City’s lost souls.
 Believed to be very much haunted, the Mackay Mansion has drawn a slew of paranormal experts and a handful of reality television shows, like Ghost Adventures, to investigate the property.

-John Mackay, the wealthiest guy for hundreds if not thousands of miles, lived in the home and of course needed a gargantuan safe to hold his most prized possessions.
+Comstock titan John Mackay lived in the home and of course, needed a gargantuan safe to hold his most prized possessions.
 In fact, from 1860 to 1950, bars of gold bullion were sold directly from this exact vault.
 It wasn’t long before two bandits got word of this and decided to rob it, but failed miserably when confronted by armed guards who shot them point blank in the chest.
 Their ghosts are said to haunt the lower floor just outside the safe, as is a woman dressed in Victorian clothing who has been seen sitting in the living room.
 Her apparition appears on the third floor as well, and paranormal experts consider it to be the former lady of the house, Mrs. Mackay.

-The Mackay Mansion is located on South D Street, which is just off Virginia City’s main drag.
-From downtown Virginia City, head south and make a left onto Taylor Street.
-Continue for 187 feet before turning right onto South D Street.
-Admission is $6 per person for ages 12 and up and $4 for children age 5-11.
+Admission for the Mackay Mansion Museum is $8 per person for ages 13 and up and $5 for children ages 5-12.
+Admission for children under the age of 5 is free.
 Make note that the Mackay Mansion only accepts cash, but the Virginia City Visitor Center also sells tickets and can help you reserve your tour.
 Purchase a Comstock Adventure Pass that covers a variety of attractions in Virginia City, or opt for an individual ticket to the Mackay Mansion.